Gabriel-p/twitter-block/README.md

 The script expect the keys and tokens in a separate 'KEY_TOKEN.txt' file.
 Requires the [Tweepy](https://www.tweepy.org/) library.

-The process is divided into 4 steps:
+The process is divided into four steps:

 1. Download IDs already blocked by the issuing account
-2. Download IDs for 'AccountName' (the one whose followers we are blocking) Creates the "AccountName_IDs.txt" file (for account 'AccountName')
+2. Download IDs for 'AccountName' (the one whose followers we are blocking)
-3. Remove IDs for those accounts that were already blocked
+3. Remove IDs for accounts that were already blocked, or that I follow, or that follow me, or accounts that were manually white-listed
-4. Block remaining accounts
+4. Block the remaining accounts

-* The IDs are downloaded 5000 per minute (~80-90 accounts/sec).
+* The IDs are downloaded in blocks of 5000 per minute (~80-90 accounts/sec).
-* The bocking step is the slowest (~2 accounts/sec).
-Thus the script allows to stop the process at any time and re-start it later on using the file generated.
-If you want to run the process from scratch, just delete this file.
+* The blocking step is the slowest (~2 accounts/sec).
+The script allows to stop the process at any time and re-start it later on, using the files that were generated.
+If you want to run the process from scratch, just delete these files.